-In order to be granted credits for this course, participants are requested to check with Assessment: the teacher in charge prior to their enrolment and departure whether the course they have chosen is suitable for the purpose and, after completing of the course, (1) to produce a formal statement of attendance and certified transcript bearing mention of the final grade(s) obtained from the host institution, (2) to provide a portfolio including i. a learning journal written in Korean relating to daily class activities and, ii. samples of assessments (written assignments, tests, examinations, projects etc.) along with evaluation results.
+In order to be granted credits for this course, participants are requested to check with the teacher in charge prior to their enrolment and departure whether the course they have chosen is suitable for the purpose and, after completing of the course, (1) to produce a formal statement of attendance and certified transcript bearing mention of the final grade(s) obtained from the host institution, (2) to provide a portfolio including i. a learning journal written in Korean relating to daily class activities and, ii. samples of assessments (written assignments, tests, examinations, projects etc.) along with evaluation results.

 KORE4001.
-Korean IV.1 (6 credits) This course is for advanced learners of Korean who wish to continue to develop their communication skills by examining various topics relating to contemporary Korean society and culture.
+Korean IV.1 (6 credits)

+This course is for advanced learners of Korean who wish to continue to develop their communication skills by examining various topics relating to contemporary Korean society and culture.
 Emphasis will be placed on the expansion of their proficiency in listening, speaking, reading, and writing.
-The course includes lectures on various aspects of Korean society and culture including Korean history and socio-political issues in 1950's ~ 1990's, such as industrialization, democratization and division of South and North Koreas.
+The course includes lectures on various aspects of Korean society and culture including Korean history and socio-political issues in 1950's \sim 1990's, such as industrialization, democratization and division of South and North Koreas.
 Course materials will include authentic texts selected from newspapers, literature and magazines as well as movies, radio programmes and documentary films.
 The teaching materials and the main medium of instruction will be Korean.

 Prerequisite: KORE3002.
+Korean III.2

-Korean III.2 Assessment: 100% coursework KORE4002.
-Korean IV.2 (6 credits) The aim of this course is to further develop students' skills based on the work done in the previous semester with KORE4001.
+Assessment: 100% coursework

+KORE4002.
+Korean IV.2 (6 credits)

+The aim of this course is to further develop students' skills based on the work done in the previous semester with KORE4001.
 Korean IV.1 Emphasis will be placed on the expansion of their proficiency in listening, speaking, reading, and writing.
 Students will give 20 minute-long presentations about various topics on current issues in Korea to their peers and it will be followed by in a classroom discussion.
 Course materials will include authentic texts selected from newspapers, literature and magazines as well as movies, radio programmes and documentary films.
 The teaching materials and the main medium of instruction will be Korean.

 Prerequisite: KORE4001.
-Korean IV.1 MODERN CHINA STUDIES Modern China Studies is an interdisciplinary programme aimed at giving students a broad-based education on modern China-its language, culture, history, society, economy, governance, environment, and people.
-The programme combines the perspectives and curricular strengths of a variety of disciplines, including literature, linguistics, art history, history, philosophy, religion, anthropology, sociology, geography, politics, economics, journalism and communications.
-Graduates will be prepared to enter a wide range of careers in the public and private sectors in which a comprehensive and sophisticated understanding of China is essential to success.
-Modern China Studies is ideal for students whose interest in China crosses over disciplinary divides, as well as for international students who would like to learn the Chinese language and pursue a major or minor in China studies.
-It is also an ideal second major or minor for those pursuing degrees in law, medicine, education, business, journalism, and social work.
-Prospective majors and minors in Modern China Studies must pass the prerequisite course MCSP1001 in either their first or second years (Introductory Years).
-Prospective majors are also required to pass the language requirement in their Introductory Years, either by: - 1. completing CHIN9501 and/or CHIN9502, subject to their level of Chinese language proficiency; or - 2. demonstrating the required level of Chinese language proficiency (by presenting evidence that they had graduated from a Chinese-medium secondary school, or studied Chinese language for a minimum of three years prior to matriculation, or passed Level 2 of the Chinese Language Proficiency Test (HSK).
-The Major A major in Modern China Studies consists of 72 credits with the following components: • Prerequisite course (6 credits):
+Korean IV.1

+LANGUAGE PROGRAMMES

+ARABIC

+The objective of the Arabic Minor programme is to provide students with a good command of the four different language skills: speaking, listening, reading and writing.
+An Arabic minor will also allow students to gain a deeper insight into the contemporary life and culture of the respective Arabic country.

+Arabic language combines well with all major programmes offered within the Arts Faculty and it also provides students with additional opportunities to further studies overseas.

+Minor (36 credits)

+To complete a minor in Arabic, students are expected to take a total of 36 credits with the following components:

+• Prerequisite courses (12 credits):